MysterMee/create-mule-app/README.md

 Note that current development supports Windows only.

 ### Future To-Do
+- Need to resolve issue about transferring json-logger library
 - install script prechecks.
 Its possible run this multiple times and crowd the bash_profile with duplicate alias
 - Support for multiple templates simultaneously
 - Anypoint CLI driven Downloads with Design Center